Spablob/mothora-chainlinkspring/README.md

 ## What we built

 There are 6 main components to the development of the Proof-of-Concept:
 1) **Polygon Mumbai Testnet** - We elected Polygon as our network of choice for this hackathon due to its speedy transactions and available integration with Chainlink VRF.
-Many Blockchain games are selecting Polygon as their network so this is the choice that makes the most sense

 2) **Smart contracts** - Main Interactions: